CSX 3Q profit up 15% as railroad hauls 2% more freight

 Those additional workers are helping.
 Throughout the year, the average speed of CSX’s trains has been increasing and hit 15.8 mph in the third quarter.
 That’s down from last year’s 17.7 mph but significantly better than the 14.9 mph CSX reported at the start of this year.

-Newly hired CEO Joe Hinrichs said even with the uncertainty in the economy, the railroad still expects to generate double-digit improvement in its full-year revenue and operating income this year.
+Hinrichs said even with the uncertainty in the economy, the railroad still expects to generate double-digit improvement in its full-year revenue and operating income this year.
+He said it’s too soon to tell if there will be a recession because the railroad is still getting strong demand from some businesses while other sectors are slowing and overall unemployment remains low.

+CSX says it’s focused on improving its service so it can handle more freight, and that it still sees pent-up demand for auto and coal shipments it hasn’t been able to deliver this year.

+“As our manpower has come on and the network has started to move more fluidly around the organization, we’re very encouraged by that,” Hinrichs said.
+“That being said, we’re not back to where we were in late 2019.
+That’s our first target is to get back to those levels and then grow from there.”

 CSX is one of the nation’s largest railroads, and it operates more than 20,000 miles (32,000 kilometers) of track in 26 Eastern states and two Canadian provinces after acquiring Pam-Am Railways in the northeastern United States earlier this year.

-Shares in CSX rose about 5% in after-hours trading following the release of the earnings report.
+Shares in CSX rose nearly 4% in after-hours trading following the release of the earnings report.